TommyCoute/LMNOP/README.md

 Copyright (c) 2019 Tommy Coute

 # Overview
-The Little Movie Night Online Planner (LMNOP) is a force.com dev project intended to showcase my work and abilities, while developing something that I find fun and personally interesting.
+The Little Movie Night Online Planner (LMNOP) is a force.com dev project intended to showcase my Salesforce work and abilities, while developing something that I find fun and personally interesting.
 No licenses or rights are granted, however all source code and related objects/settings are documented here for reference.

 # Features
 1. Custom community activity logging: includes a custom "activity" object to record user activity such as the pages viewed, search terms used, browser/OS info, IP address, and also prepares some of this data to pass to Google Analytics.
 Reports can be created directly in Salesforce and related lists appear under contacts as well.